-By the summer of AD 70, The Romans were making incursions into the city but they were made to pay a heavy price as the Jews fought ferociously for every inch building and every street; but though the fighting was fierce there was little organised defence and when they weren’t distracted fighting the Romans the factions within Jerusalem continued to battle among themselves.
+By the summer of AD 70, The Romans were making incursions into Jerusalem but they were made to pay a heavy price as the Jews fought ferociously for every inch of their city.

 In these last desperate hours all the people of Jerusalem took up arms, women and children as well as men.

 Often armed only with sticks and stones they defended their streets and their homes like furies but it was less like a battle than it was a massacre.

 On 29 July, the Jewish Temple, the Holy Shrine of the Israelites, was ransacked and destroyed despite Titus ordering its preservation.